Filtering | laravel-query-builder | Spatie

 ->get();

-##Filter aliases
+Filter aliases

 It can be useful to specify an alias for a filter to avoid exposing database column names.
-For example, your users table might have a user_passport_full_name
+For example, your users table might have a `user_passport_full_name` column, which is a horrible name for a filter.
+Using aliases you can specify a new, shorter name for this filter:

 use Spatie\QueryBuilder\AllowedFilter;